lavanyakalluru/VeriLex/README.md

-# VeriLLM
+# VeriLex
-Real-Time Adaptive Verification for LLMs with Self-Healing Knowledge Graphs
+Abstrative summary of court judgements with explainability.